 4. Keep coming back to you.

-Let’s imagine another scene:
+Let’s imagine another scene of chronic conflict:

 An employee can’t relate to her supervisor, feels mistreated or unappreciated, and knows her feelings may hurt her career.
 It’s a “catch 22.”
 Lose-lose.
 Because the truth is, her supervisor’s positive feedback is the gateway to greater opportunities.